gowrikandasamy/tresata2_gowri/README.md

   -  HPA - Horizonal pod auto scaling
   -  ELK - Elasticsearch, logstash, Kibana for logging and metrics
   -  Metrics-server promrthrus & grafana - Monitoring and observability
+6. Followed with teraform destroy loop, since this is the demo deployment.